BetonQuest/BetonQuest/docs/Tutorials/Frequently-Asked-Questions.md

 ## Menus displaying players stats
 You may also use menus to display the stats of a player.
 Just use [variables](../Documentation/Variables-List.md) in the text or for the amount of an item.

-For example try displaying a players money using the varible from [Vault integration](http://dev.bukkit.org/bukkit-plugins/vault/) or use [PlaceholderAPI](../Documentation/Compatibility.md#placeholderapi) to show placeholders from many other plugins.
+For example try displaying a players money using the varible from <a href="https://dev.bukkit.org/bukkit-plugins/vault/" target="_blank">Vault integration</a>
+or use [PlaceholderAPI](../Documentation/Compatibility.md#placeholderapi) to show placeholders from many other plugins.